How to Become a Police Officer in Mississippi

 - Southern Regional Public Safety Institute – Camp Shelby, MS

 - Columbia Police Department Law Enforcement Training Academy – Columbia, MS

-For a full list of approved police training academies in Mississippi, review the BLEOST Professional Certification Policy and Procedures Manual.
+For a full list of approved police training academies in Mississippi, visit the BLEOST website.

 Mississippi Police Jobs Outlook

-The need for police and sheriff’s patrol officers in Mississippi is growing with the state’s population, leading to a projected increase in police employment opportunities of 10.2% from 2012 to 2022.8 Notably, this growth rate exceeds the national anticipated employment growth for police and detectives in the US as a whole, which the Bureau of Labor Statistics has projected at 5% from 2012 to 2022.9 About 170 average annual openings for those wishing to become a Mississippi police officer are expected due to growth as well as turnover and retirement from current officers.8 Even though the salary for cops in Mississippi only average $32,740 per year, the abundant employment opportunities and low cost of living there still makes the state a good place for prospective law enforcement personnel.10
+The need for police and sheriff’s patrol officers in Mississippi is growing with the state’s population, leading to a projected increase in police employment opportunities of 4.8% from 2016 to 2026.9 About 550 average annual openings for Mississippi police officers are expected due to growth as well as turnover and retirement from current officers.9 The salary for cops in Mississippi averages $35,520 per year.1

-Candidates for these open positions are not typically required to hold a college degree, but earning an associate or bachelor’s degree in criminal justice can make candidates more highly qualified.
+Candidates for open law enforcement positions are not typically required to hold a college degree, but earning an associate’s or bachelor’s degree in criminal justice can make candidates more highly qualified.
 In addition, many police departments, such as the Gulfport Police Department, require candidates to have earned college credit to earn promotion.
-You can find open police officer positions and learn more about common requirements on our Police Jobs Board.
+You can find open police officer positions and learn more about common requirements on our police jobs board.

 Police and Sheriff Patrol Officer Salary in Mississippi